zahraaliaghazadeh/ReadMeGenerator/README.md

 ## Status

-ReadMeGenerator is: _finished_, but there will be improvements applied.
+ReadMeGenerator is: _finished_, but there will be future improvements applied.

 ## Inspiration
 Having a good ReadMe file can be time consuming.
 This app is making it easier.